-Commitment from bureaucrats is important to the Penang government to take the lead in its affordable housing program.
-They definitely would like to produce affordable housing that are better, or at least compatible with affordable housing that are produced by the then federal government in other Malaysian states.
-This was where and when the idea of producing affordable housing units that are economically, socially, and environmentally sustainable creeped in.
-An informant (Personal communication, November 14, 2016) highlighted that sustainability is always an element in developing Penang, however, "more emphasis is placed on it by the current state government".
+Commitment from bureaucrats is important to the Penang State Government to take the lead in its affordable housing programme.
+They definitely would like to produce affordable housing that is better, or at least compatible with affordable housing that the then Federal Government produces in other Malaysian states.
+This point was where and when the idea of producing affordable housing units that are economically, socially, and environmentally sustainable crept in.
+An informant (pers. comm.
+14 November 2016) highlighted that sustainability is always an element in developing Penang; however, "more emphasis is placed on it by the current state government".